calum-bird/Calum-Blog/README.md

 # Welcome to my website :)

 This is hosted using Cloudflare Pages in conjunction with Contenful.
-Source repo can be found [here](https://github.com/contentful/starter-gatsby-blog)
+Source repo for Gatsby starter can be found [here](https://github.com/contentful/starter-gatsby-blog).
+All content changes are run through Contentful CMS, so the only commits here will be style/layout/framework changes.

+Opinions are my own and not representative of Trelent Inc.